Computer and Uses of Computers

 Suggested scaffolds for assistance and practice:

-The visual cues will help the children sort in which areas computers are used and in which areas computers are not.
+The visual cues will help children sort areas where computers can be used and areas where computers cannot be used.

 Precautions: